• Skip to primary navigation

 A dark wooden table set for a taco party with fresh guacamole in a purple bowl, fresh salsa to the side, chicken tacos made up and lime drinks in the back.

-How do you serve guacamole?
+How do you serve easy homemade guacamole?

 However, don’t limit yourself to purely Mexican style food!
 I’m equally happy with it spread on a sliced of sourdough toast, topped with a soft poached egg and finished with some chilli sauce.
 For me that’s pretty close to breakfast perfection!